ikmb/HLApipePublic/README.md

  - PLINK file in .bed/.bim/.fam format.
 Assembly must be the same as the assembly of the reference.
 Default here hg19.

 ## Outputs
+NOTE: For joint analysis with original PLINK input, output files form this pipeline have to be merged with the data from the PLINK input.

 <details> <summary>
 alignToReference: .*.summary.refchecked.txt</summary>